the ultimate groom speech guide

 Of course, you can thank the best man for organising a great stag weekend, but don’t isolate the rest of the room by recounting stories that make 6 people laugh and the rest of the room scratching their heads.
 All too often it comes across as boorish and a little conceited, and so far, has never made it into any groom speech that I’ve ever written.

-some really bad ideas
+Some really bad ideas

 One of the most entertaining areas of wedding speeches is reading what other so-called experts suggest adding to, or indeed making, your speech.
 You may not have the greatest speech in the world, but as long as you avoid these appalling pieces of advice, seen elsewhere, you’ll at least scrape through with your dignity intact.
+So, never ever

 1. Rap your speech…unless you want to live with permanent PTSD.